-But to really understand the importance of market research, it’s worth considering how a sale works.
+To understand the importance of market research, you first need to think about how a sale works.
 Think about it from both your own, and the customer’s point of view.

 The brand choice funnel

-Most categories offer a wide range of products or services.
+In most categories you’ve a wide range of products or services to choose from.

-This is why you generate more sales from marketing activity that’s :-
+This is why you get more sales from marketing activity that’s :-

-- distinctive – so customers become aware of the brand
+- distinctive – makes customers aware of the brand.

-- relevant – so customers are more likely to consider the brand, and
+- relevant – makes customers more likely to consider the brand.

-- engaging – so customers are more likely to try the brand.
+- engaging – makes customers more likely to try the brand.

 The importance of market research in innovations

-Successful marketing innovation starts by understanding what customers think, feel and do with current products and services.
-Successful marketing innovations identify unmet or poorly met needs and wants. and generates ideas to better meet those needs and wants.
+Successful innovation starts when you understand what customers think, feel and do with current brands.
+Successful innovation identifies unmet or poorly met needs. and generates ideas to meet those needs in better ways.

 Successful innovation based on good market research - Starbucks

-Launched in 1971, it now has 32,660 stores globally and a turnover of over $26bn.
-But dig into why it’s been successful, and you see the importance of market research in driving their success.
+Launched in 1971, it now has 32,660 stores globally and a turnover of $26bn+.
+But dig into why it’s been successful, and you see the importance of market research in their success.

-Starbucks changed all that with their range of offers and new way of thinking about the coffee shop experience.
-The coffee world looks very different now with its different roasts of coffee beans, and different ways to serve them like espressos, lattes and frappuccinos.
+Starbucks changed all that.
+They created a range of offers and new way of thinking about the coffee experience.
+The coffee world looks very different now.
+All those different roasts of coffee beans, and different ways to serve them like espressos, lattes and frappuccinos.

-Starbucks market research and customer insights helped it find these unmet needs and wants in customers.
-It recognised that customers valued sourcing stories about the products they bought.
+Starbucks market research and insights helped it find these unmet needs and wants in customers.
+It recognised customers valued knowing more about the products they bought.
 Where they came from and how they were made.

-Starbucks recognised that treating yourself to a more luxurious version of a standard product gave you a little moment of pleasure in your day.
-It recognised that coffee stores could be repositioned as places to hang out and do stuff, rather than just places you buy coffee.
+Starbucks saw that treating yourself to a more luxurious version of a standard product gave you a little moment of pleasure in your day.
+It saw that coffee stores could be repositioned as places to hang out and do stuff.
+Rather than just places you buy coffee.

-These insights were the foundation for their business growth and led it to become the huge brand it is today.
-They’re a good example of the importance of market research to create marketing that distinctive, relevant and engaging.
+These insights were the basis for their business growth.
+They led it to become the huge brand it is today.
+They’re a good example of the importance of market research in creating distinctive, relevant and engaging marketing activities.

 Unsuccessful innovation based on poor research - New Coke

-But sometimes innovations don’t meet all these important marketing objectives.
+But some innovations don’t meet all these important marketing objectives.
 In fact, most marketing innovations fail.
 Some estimates put the failure rate at 95% of all new products launched.

 One of the most famous examples of an unsuccessful innovation was New Coke.

-Launched in 1985, this was an upgraded flavour of Coke, which when taste tested in blind taste testing was rated higher than Old Coke and Pepsi.
+Launched in 1985, this was an upgraded flavour of Coke.
+When tested in blind taste testing, it rated higher than Old Coke and Pepsi.

-However, when it launched it met with a huge negative response from customers.
+However, when it launched, it met with a very negative response from customers.

-The company was forced to pull back and relaunch the previous formulation of Coke (as Classic Coke) just three months later.
+The company was forced to pull back and relaunch the old Coke (as Classic Coke) just 3 months later.

 In this case, it wasn’t that Coke didn’t do any market research (they did with the taste tests).
 It’s that their market research didn’t do what it needed to do.
-It didn’t fully understand Coke drinkers and how they would react to any change.
+It didn’t fully understand Coke drinkers and how they’d react to the change.

-The blind taste test ignored that customers had a long set of emotional associations with the Coke brand.
-Any change to the formula would damage these, and that’s what led to the negative response.
+The blind taste test ignored that customers had emotional associations with the Coke brand.
+Any change to the formula would damage these.
+That drove the negative response.

-They didn’t carry out market research into how customers would perceive the change in real terms.
-The company received over 40,000 complaint calls and letters about the change.
-There was a huge amount of negative publicity.
+They didn’t research how customers would perceive the change.
+The company received over 40,000 complaint calls and letters.
+There was a huge amount of negative PR and publicity.

 Good market research is more than just a general understanding of customers.
-It’s got to go deeper and understand how specific marketing activity will affect customers.
+It’s got to go deeper.
+You use it to work out how specific marketing activity will affect customers.

 Marketing innovation takes time and money.
 The importance of market research is that it improves the return on that time and money.
 It leads to more successful marketing innovation by getting closer to customer needs and wants.